AlexPerson/shopping_app/README.md

 Behold!
 The humble beginnings of an online retail store!
-Built using Ruby on Rails, shopping_app used the devise gem to create user profiles, a scaffold for adding and displaying products,  and a bit of bootstrap for a little extra shine.
+Built using Ruby on Rails, running on a Postgresql database, Rspec and Capybara for testing, shopping_app used the devise gem to create user profiles, a scaffold for adding and displaying products, and bootstrap for a little extra front-end shine.

-So far…
+# So far…

-Users can add products to their shopping cart.
+### Users can add products to their shopping cart.

-Users can remove a product from their shopping cart by clicking the Empty Your Cart link.
+### Users can remove a product from their shopping cart by clicking the Empty Your Cart link.

-The total price of items inside a user’s shopping cart is displayed underneath the products in their cart on the cart page.
+### The total price of items inside a user’s shopping cart is displayed underneath the products in their cart on the cart page.

-Users cannot add items to their cart if they are not signed in.
+### Users cannot add items to their cart if they are not signed in.

-Users can add new products from the homepage.
+### Users can add new products from the homepage.

-Things to improve:
+## Things to improve:

 I would add an Admin user model which would be the only user able to create, edit, or remove products.